Louise Richards | Executive Director Louise@motionhouse.co.uk

 Jo is your point of contact for booking productions and acquiring technical information.
 She also arranges our contracts and manages our workshop activity and project programming.

-Rachel is your main marketing contact in the absence of long term Marketing Manager Justine Watkins.
-She is responsible for dealing with membership schemes, corporate sponsorship, print design, press and media opportunities and venue/festival marketing support.
+Rosie is your main marketing contact.
+She is responsible for dealing with all Marketing and print design, and venue/festival marketing support.

-Claire Benson, Martina Bussi, Daniel Connor, Junior Cunningham (Rehearsal Director), Anthony Middleton, Alasdair Stewart and Rebecca Williams.
+Martina Bussi, Daniel Connor, Junior Cunningham (Rehearsal Director), Chris Knight, Luka Owen, Alasdair Stewart, Naomi Tadevossian and Rebecca Williams.

 Our Board Of Directors

-Sarah has many years experience as an accountant and latterly worked as a treasurer for a large US corporate.
+Sarah has many years’ experience as an accountant and latterly worked as a treasurer for a large US corporate.
 In addition to her charity experience with Motionhouse she has also worked with Beaconsfield and Chiltern Open Air Museum.
 Sarah has also been involved with various small companies including at board level.
 She is also a trustee and treasurer for Chiltern Open Air Museum.

 Sarah is co-founder and Managing Partner of Indigo Ltd, a leading marketing and fundraising consultancy working with creative sector organisations.
 She previously worked in a variety of roles in the music business, most recently as Director of Communications for the City of Birmingham Symphony Orchestra (CBSO).
 Her work on customer relationship management, diversifying audiences and rebranding the CBSO received world-wide interest and has since been used as case studies in many leading journals and universities.

-Sarah's commitment to personal social responsibility has seen her become Chairman of the UK's most diverse music festival, Gigbeth; a trustee of both Motionhouse and Spitalfields Music; and a member of the Midlands advisory panel for Common Purpose.
+Sarah's commitment to personal social responsibility has seen her become a trustee of both Motionhouse and Spitalfields Music; and a member of the Midlands advisory panel for Common Purpose.
 She was previously Chairman of Birmingham Future and a founding director of Birmingham Professional DiverCity.
 In 2004 she was elected as a fellow of the British American Project, an initiative designed to establish stronger trans-Atlantic relationships across public and private sectors, and in 2009 was elected a Fellow of the Royal Society for the Arts.

-Following work as an actor and director, Kevin has acted as an Arts Management Consultant for a range of organisations including Audiences Central, Arts Council England, The Drum, mac, Blue Eyed Soul, Motionhouse, Warwick Arts Centre and Loughborough University.
+Following work as an actor and director, Kevin has acted as an Arts Management Consultant for a range of organisations including Audiences Central, Arts Council England, The Drum, mac birmingham, Blue Eyed Soul, Motionhouse, Warwick Arts Centre and Loughborough University.